coderefinery/git-collaborative/content/distributed.md

 ### Step E: Open a pull request

-Then file a pull request from the branch on your fork towards the master branch on the central repository.
+Then file a pull request from the branch on your fork towards the main branch on the central repository.

 ````{admonition} Pictorial representation for steps D and E
 ---